Are you a United Kingdom member?

 Litecoin addresses come in three types, as outlined in the table below.
 Because Legacy P2SH addresses (starting with a "3") can be confused with Bitcoin addresses, they are not supported by CoinJar.
 Attempting to send funds to a Legacy P2SH address will instead result in CoinJar recognising a Bitcoin address and making your payment to the Bitcoin network.

 |First Character||Address Type|

 Similar address rules apply when receiving Litecoin payments into your CoinJar.

 In order for new XRP addresses to be able to receive payments, they must first hold a minimum amount of 20 XRP in reserve.
 Ripple (the company behind XRP) has designed XRP addresses this way in order to prevent unnecessary wallets from being created.

 When sending an XRP payment to a brand new XRP address, please ensure you're sending at least the minimum reserve amount at the time, or the payment will not be successful.

 Further details regarding reserves can be found on the official Ripple website.

-When sending an ETH, LTC, XRP, or ZEC payment, you must send the payment to your recipient's receiving address - not their CoinJar username.
-Sending directly to another CoinJar member's username will automatically deposit the amount into their Everyday Bitcoin as Bitcoin.
+You can also send any of CoinJar's supported digital currencies to a CoinJar username.
+Sending directly to another CoinJar member's username will automatically transfer the digital currency you've selected to their appropriate Everyday account.
 This is quoted when confirming the transaction.

 For XRP transfers, you must always include the customer's destination tag at the end of the receiving address or the payment will not be processed correctly.